WizardOfAus/The-Ultimate-Design-Resource-Go-To/Great Books To Read/Book List.md

 - Speculative Everything by Dunne and Raby ** Fantastic book (https://amzn.to/2UatcIE)
 - How To Win Friends and Influence People In The Digital Age by Dale Carnegie Training (https://amzn.to/2JCfTwK)
 - The Laws of Simplicity by John Maeda (https://designopendata.files.wordpress.com/2014/05/lawsofsimplicity_johnmaeda.pdf)
+- Simplicity: A Matter of Design by Per Mollerup (https://amzn.to/2U6Ajlv)

 #### Design On Ethics, Morality and Social Philosophy
 - Future Ethics by Cennydd Bowles (https://amzn.to/2TV0T1Q)